MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 > The [Schannel SSP](/windows-server/security/tls/tls-ssl-schannel-ssp-overview) then selects the most preferred authentication protocol that the client and server can support.

-Perform the following steps to enable TLS protocol version 1.2:
+Perform the following steps to implement TLS protocol version 1.2 in Operations Manager:

 ::: moniker range="sc-om-2016"